People

 In 2011, I became the principal of the practice, with Chris continuing in a part-time consultancy role.

-Since 2009, I have dedicated my practice exclusively to drink driving and traffic law.
+For over 16 years, I have dedicated my practice exclusively to drink driving and traffic law.
 As a specialist in this field, I have significant experience representing clients in the District Court and handling appeals in the High Court and Court of Appeal.
 You can view examples of my successful results here.

 I have over 40 years of experience in criminal and traffic law.
-I grew up close to my cousin, David Lange, former Prime Minister of New Zealand, and followed in his footsteps by earning a Bachelor of Laws from the University of Auckland in 1972.
+I grew up close to my cousin, David Lange, the former Prime Minister of New Zealand and followed in his footsteps by earning a Bachelor of Laws from the University of Auckland in 1972.
 I began my legal career as a court lawyer from David’s law office, setting the foundation for a career that has taken me through all levels of New Zealand’s court system.

 Alongside my criminal law practice, I’ve become widely recognised as an authority in drink driving and traffic law.
 I was a long-standing presenter at New Zealand Law Society and LexisNexis seminars, and I’ve contributed to shaping key legal developments.
 One of my most significant cases was Attorney-General v Ōtāhuhu District Court and Brown {2001} 3 NZLR 740, which I argued in the Court of Appeal alongside Grant Illingworth KC.
 The outcome led to important changes in drink driving law, including a requirement for all evidential breath testing devices to have certificates of compliance.
 It also confirmed a motorist’s right to request a blood test, regardless of the result of their evidential breath test.